Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > The doors open to reveal another set of double doors ten feet ahead.
 Between these doors, a ten-foot-wide corridor stretches north to south.
 At each end of the hall, floating in the darkness, is a human skeleton clad in the rusted armor and tattered livery of a castle guard.
 ^1e6

 The "floating" skeletons hang from pegs on the north and south walls.
 The skeletons, which were assembled by [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]] (see area K62), are held together with wire and are harmless.
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]] (see area K62), are held together with wire and are harmless.
 Behind the skeleton on the north wall is a secret door that can be pushed open into area K33.

-If the characters enter this hall by way of the secret door that adjoins area K33, they see the skeleton hanging on the inside of the secret door as soon as they pull it open, and, with a light source or [[/5.
-Mechanics/Rules/Senses.md#darkvision\|darkvision]], can see the skeleton at the south end of the hall as well.
+If the characters enter this hall by way of the secret door that adjoins area K33, they see the skeleton hanging on the inside of the secret door as soon as they pull it open, and, with a light source or darkvision, can see the skeleton at the south end of the hall as well.

 ### K27.
 King's Hall